MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

-Constructs a `CAnimationPoint` object with default properties: default point coordinates, Group ID and Object ID are set to 0.
+Constructs a `CAnimationPoint` object with default properties.
+The default point coordinates, Group ID and Object ID, are set to zero.

 ## <a name="getanimationvariablelist"></a> `CAnimationPoint::GetAnimationVariableList`